ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 Let's start off these more "miscellaneous" match highlights, with one of, if not the closest match in the Round of 64.

-Between ::{ flag=KR }:: [applerss](https://osu.ppy.sh/users/983349), being currently ranked #3, and having finished seed #28 in EGTS, and ::{ flag=CL }:: [Teruyama](https://osu.ppy.sh/users/9057823), being currently ranked #128, and having finished seed #37, despite the enormous rank differences, with this match being a first-round match, it was definitely up in the air for anyone in this match, and they both showcased this fact in a spectacular manner, since not a single beatmap played in all of the players' respective picks was won by more than 20,000 points.
+The outcome was all but predictable in ::{ flag=KR }:: [applerss](https://osu.ppy.sh/users/983349) and ::{ flag=CL }:: [Teruyama](https://osu.ppy.sh/users/9057823)'s first-round match.
+Despite the major differences in global ranks — applerss at #3 and Teruyama at #128 — and their seeding in EGTS (28th and 37th, respectively), the match was incredibly close.
+Every single map played on the players' respective picks was decided by a margin of less than 20,000 points, highlighting just how evenly matched they were.
+Both competitors showcased impressive skill, making it one of the most intense matches of the round.

 The full story of this thrilling match cannot be contained in the amounts of paragraph we can make with the amount of content to talk about here, so by all means, go and check out the VOD of this match, as well as the other matches involved if you have not seen EGTS matches before this.
 You will not be disappointed whatsoever.